Using digital consent forms in the Dentrix Treatment Planner is efficient and easy.

 The Benefits of Digital Consent Forms

-Implementing digital consent forms using the Dentrix treatment Planner module provides several benefits.
+Implementing digital consent forms using the Dentrix Treatment Planner module provides several benefits.
 From any computer in your office, patients can read and sign consent forms immediately after receiving treatment options.
-Anyone in the office can then access those consent forms from any computer. if you use electronic consent forms and back them up with a secure, offsite service, you can protect signed consent forms from accidental damage or loss.
+Anyone in the office can then access those consent forms from any computer.
+If you use electronic consent forms and back them up with a secure, offsite service, you can protect signed consent forms from accidental damage or loss.
 Furthermore, storing consent forms on your computer, instead of in filing cabinets and on shelves, gives your office a more modern, professional image.

-Modifying Consent Forms in the Treatment Planner
+Creating and Editing Consent Forms in the Treatment Planner

 Retrieving Signed Consent Forms